Marine Cargo Insurance

 Did you know that carrier liability does not cover damages caused by natural disasters?

 Depending on how your bill of lading or airway bill is worded, your total reimbursement—if the situation even involves carrier liability—may be limited to a maximum of $500 per ocean container (or $9.07 per pound for an air shipment) in the case of a loss.

 Similar to comparing a car warranty vs. auto insurance, carrier liability has to do with the responsibilities of the shipping line and is not intended to provide importers and exporters with actual coverage.

 Cargo insurance offers protection from external damage during transit—of one’s own cargo or in the case of a General Average (GA) claim.

 C J can provide you with reasonably priced cargo insurance policies based on the value of your freight.

-If you have specific questions about marine cargo insurance or would like to know more about this, please contact your local C J International representative.
+If you have any questions about marine cargo insurance or would like to receive a quote, please contact your local C J International representative.